 Institute 2021: Virtual Summer Teaching Training

-This year, we will be moving to a brand new virtual format for summer institute.
-The health and wellbeing of our community stand at the forefront of our thoughts.
-Running June 11 to July 10, our full network of incoming corps members will participate in a virtual summer training program together.
-We will come together across 2,500 schools and 350 communities to participate in a rigorous virtual summer program that will prepare new teachers to thrive and impact change as future educators and leaders.
+This year, we moved to a brand new virtual format for summer institute.
+From June 11 to July 10, over 3000 incoming corps members came together to participate in a rigorous virtual summer program designed to help them thrive and drive change in the classroom.

 Please check back for more information as our new 2021 virtual summer programming evolves.